-There are four units to cover over the two years.
-You will undertake a number of assignments over the two years working towards a Pass, Merit or Distinction which is the equivalent of 1 GCSE grade 9-1.
+There are four units to cover over the three years.
+You will undertake a number of assignments working towards a Pass, Merit or Distinction which is the equivalent of 1 GCSE grade 9-1.
 The assignments will be both practical and theory.